vlio20/angular-datepicker/README.md

 ### Configuration:
-In order to provide configurations to the date-picker you need to pass it to the `ob-date-picker` component:
+In order to provide configurations to the date-picker you need to pass it to the `dp-date-picker` component:
 ```
-<ob-day-picker [config]="datePikerConfig"></ob-day-picker>
+<dp-day-picker [config]="datePikerConfig"></dp-day-picker>
 ```
 Here are the available configurations: